-The Human Resources Manager shall document the complaint and contact the Legislative Conduct Panel which consists of the Senate President, the Speaker of the House, the Senate Minority Leader, and the House Minority Leader.
+The Human Resources Manager shall document the complaint and contact the Legislative Conduct Panel which consists of the Senate President, Speaker of the House, the Senate Minority Leader, and the House Minority Leader.
 If one of the leaders is the subject of the complaint, is the complainant, requests recusal for a conflict of interest, or is not available, the Pro Tempore or Minority Whip of the same caucus shall serve as the replacement or appoint a designee.
 The Human Resources Manager shall report back to the complainant that the complaint was received, documented, and provided to the Legislative Conduct Panel.

-The Legislative Conduct Panel must convene within 3 business days during session or within 15 business days during the interim to discuss the complaint and allegation and conduct a preliminary inquiry with the assistance of the Human Resources Manager and the Chief Legal Counsel.
-The Legislative Conduct Panel's discussions and inquiries are considered closed personnel investigations until after a final resolution of a substantiated claim is reached.
-The Chief Legal Counsel and the Human Resources Manager will staff the panel and assist the Legislative Conduct Panel to convene.
+The Legislative Conduct Panel must convene within 3 business days during session or within 15 business days during the interim to discuss the complaint and allegation and conduct a preliminary inquiry with the assistance of the Human Resource Manager and the Chief Legal Counsel.
+The Legislative Conduct Panel's discussions and inquiries are considered closed personnel investigations until such time as a final resolution of a substantiated claim is reached.
+The Chief Legal Counsel and Human Resources Manager will staff the panel and assist the Legislative Conduct Panel to convene.

-The preliminary inquiry must result in a determination of whether the complaint:
+The preliminary inquiry may result in a determination whether the complaint:

-- is frivolous and no action must be taken: - has merit and a resolution may be made without further investigation; or - has merit and a third-party investigation is necessary.
+- 1. is frivolous and no action must be taken; - 2. has merit and a resolution may be made without further investigation; or - 3. has merit and a third-party investigation is necessary.

-The procedure for inquiry or investigation into a discrimination or harassment report may include but is not limited to:
+The procedure for inquiry or investigation into a discrimination or harassment report may_must include but is not limited to:

-- securing a statement from the person reporting the discrimination or harassment and from the subject of the complaint; - holding individual interviews or group meetings; - · weighing the facts; and - applying pertinent laws, rules, policies, or practices to the facts surrounding the report of harassment.
+- 1. securing a statement from the person reporting the discrimination or harassment; - 2. securing a statement from the subject of the complaint; - 3. holding individual interviews or group meetings; - 4. weighing the facts; and - applying pertinent laws, rules, policies, or practices to the facts surrounding the report of harassment.